 - 21. On 24 September 1999, Doug Kempster a senior journalist at The Sunday Mirror was arrested by the Metropolitan Police in the course of Operation Two Bridges which was monitoring the illegal activities of Jonathan Rees and Southern Investigations.
 Mr Kempster was believed to be involved in an illegal newsgathering conspiracy with a view to corrupting serving police officers.
-Mr Kempster had made a number of payments to Southern Investigations to unlawfully obtain private information for the newspaper. - 22.
+Mr Kempster had made a number of payments to Southern Investigations to unlawfully obtain private information for the newspaper.
+Gary Jones (the Investigations Editor) and Mark Thomas (the Features Editor) of the Daily Mirror were also recorded by the MPS as commissioning multiple unlawful inquiries from Southern Investigations. - 22.
 Although Mr Kempster was ultimately not charged by the CPS, he was suspended by MGN for several months and investigated internally, not least because of the risks posed for MGN by this arrest of a senior employee for alleged criminal conduct in the course of his employment.
-Pending further disclosure, the Claimants will contend that given the seriousness of the arrest and the obvious possible implications for the newspaper, and the decision to suspend their employee, the Legal Department and the Board will have investigated the payments or commissions made by Mr Kempster to Southern Investigations, as well as other payments made by the newspaper and/or MGN to these private investigators, and payments commissioned by Mr Kempster to other private investigators (including Jonathan Stafford and Christine Hart) and would therefore have discovered that MGN was paying for and receiving unlawfully obtained private information from this company, as was the case.
+Pending further disclosure, the Claimants will contend that given the seriousness of the arrest and the obvious possible implications for the newspaper, and the decision to suspend their employee, the Legal Department and the Board will have investigated the payments or commissions made by Mr Kempster to Southern Investigations, as well as other payments made by the newspaper and/or MGN to these private investigators, and payments commissioned by Mr Kempster to other private investigators (including Jonathan Stafford and Christine Hart) and would therefore have discovered that MGN was (through Mr Kempster) paying for and receiving unlawfully obtained private information from Media Investigations (an alias for Southern Investigations) this company, as was the case, and that Gary Jones and Mark Thomas were obtaining unlawful telephone and financial information from Southern Investigations and another of its aliases, Law and Commercial.
+Despite that discovery, neither the Legal Department nor the Board took any steps to stop the continued use of such unlawful information gathering techniques by MGN journalists.
+The Claimants will rely on the recently disclosed letter of 28 September 1999 from Marcus Partington to the MPS, which records that on the day of the arrest of Mr Kempster, the MPS also made in person inquiries of MGN about Gary Jones and expressed a wish to interview him, and that Mr Partington replied acknowledging the request and suggesting that Mr Jones would only co-operate if given advance full immunity from any charges, demonstrating that MGN's Legal Department accepted that Mr Jones was implicated in the unlawful use of Southern Investigations.
+Despite this, MGN (as revealed in a recently disclosed email from Nick Fullagar to the BBC in March 2011 with the subject "Panorama"), declared that MGN had not used Southern Investigations since 1999, which he, MGN and its Legal Department knew to be untrue because MGN had in fact used them since.